COVID-19 Update for NEW Health Patients

 Monday, Tuesday, Wednesday, Thursday, Friday: 8:00am – 5:30pm

 If you are experiencing symptoms of COVID-19 such as fever/cough/sore throat/muscle aches/shortness of breath; please call your primary health care provider for guidance.
 For your safety and the safety of others, please do not come to the Health Center unless you have been instructed to do so.
 Your provider will give you instructions on how to get care without exposing other people to your illness.
+If you are a North End or Charlestown resident or NEW Health patient you can make an appointment to be tested at one of our testing sites (see information above).
 If you are experiencing life-threatening symptoms such as difficulty breathing or pressure in the chest, please call 911.

 According to the CDC: